Lancelot Blackburne: Archbishop of York

 He returned to England in 1684, marrying Catherine Talbot (the elder sister of William Talbot) on 2 September at the Savoy Chapel, and shortly thereafter took up the first of a set of church posts.

 In 1691 he became a Canon of Exeter, and in 1705 Dean of Exeter, succeeding William Wake whose patronage would later stand him in good stead, and in 1715 Archdeacon of Cornwall.
 In 1716 he travelled to Hanover as the personal chaplain to George I and the next year became Bishop of Exeter.
 As Bishop, he was active in the House of Lords where he supported the repeal of the Occasional Conformity Act.

 In 1724 he became Archbishop of York (and therefore a Privy Counsellor), a position he held until his death.
 While he continued to be politically active, he often neglected his spiritual duties; he appears to have carried out few confirmations, and stopped ordaining priests after 10 years.
-Instead, he kept apartments in Downing Street, London and spent much time at the royal court.
+Instead, he kept apartments in Downing Street, Westminster and spent much time at the royal court.
 Downing Street is listed as his abode on the 1739 royal charter of the Foundling Hospital, a charity for which he was a founding governor.
 Blackburne was Lord High Almoner from 1723 to 1743.

 His career was controversial, with rumours that he had secretly married George I to his mistress.
 The Dictionary of National Biography mentions "his reputation for carnality" and "the laxity of his moral precepts", while Brewer's Rogues, Villains and Eccentrics comments that "[his] behaviour was seldom of a standard to be expected of an archbishop.
 In many respects, his behaviour was seldom of a standard to be expected of a pirate."
-He was famously ejected by John Disney, the vicar of St. Mary's Church, Nottingham, after a confirmation service during which he asked for his pipe, tobacco and ale.
+He was famously ejected by John Disney, the vicar of St Mary's Church, Nottingham, after a confirmation service during which he asked for his pipe, tobacco and ale.
 One local legend in York even claimed that Dick Turpin was his butler.

-Blackburne died at his home in Downing Street, Westminster on 23 March 1743 after a "lingering illness".
+Blackburne died at his home in Downing Street on 23 March 1743 after a "lingering illness".
 His wife Catherine had died on 9 June 1726 at the age of 80 and they left no children.
 It has often been claimed that he fathered Thomas Hayter; there is no conclusive evidence either way: he did not himself identify Hayter as his son, but he did leave a sizeable portion of his estate to Hayter.